Fresno County, California

-Fresno County (/ˈfrɛznoʊ/), officially the County of Fresno, is a county located in the central portion of the U.S. state of California.
+Fresno County (/ˈfrɛznoʊ/), officially the County of Fresno, is located in the central portion of the U.S. state of California.
 As of the 2020 United States census, the population was 1,008,654.
 The county seat is Fresno, the fifth-most populous city in California.
 Fresno County comprises the Fresno, CA Metropolitan Statistical Area, which is part of the Fresno–Madera, CA Combined Statistical Area.
 It is located in the Central Valley, south of Stockton and north of Bakersfield.
 Since 2010, statewide droughts in California have further strained both Fresno County's and the entire Central Valley's water security.

 History

 The area now known as Fresno County was the traditional homeland of Yokuts and Mono peoples, and was later settled by Spaniards during a search for suitable mission sites.
 In 1846, this area became part of the United States as a result of the Mexican-American War.

 Fresno County was formed in 1856 from parts of Mariposa, Merced and Tulare counties.
 Fresno is Spanish for "ash tree" and it was in recognition of the abundance of the shrubby local ash, Fraxinus dipetala, growing along the San Joaquin River that it received its name.
 Parts of Fresno County's territory were given to Mono County in 1861 and to Madera County in 1893.
 The original county seat was along the San Joaquin River in Millerton, but was moved to the rapidly growing town of Fresno on the newly built Southern Pacific Railroad line.
 A special election was held on March 23, 1874, to decide if Millerton should remain the County Seat or if the County Seat should be moved to another location.
 Fresno won the election that day and became the new Fresno County Seat.

 The settling of Fresno County was not without its conflicts, land disputes, and other natural disasters.
 Floods caused immeasurable damage elsewhere and fires also plagued the settlers of Fresno County.
 In 1882, the greatest of the early day fires wiped out an entire block of the city of Fresno, and was followed by another devastating blaze in 1883.